 Professional Practices Committee

-The Professional Practices Committee is an ad-hoc committee of the Professional Coaching Program at the CAC, with the mandate to oversee the implementation of the Code of Conduct with Disciplinary Procedure for ChPCs and Registered Coaches.
+The Professional Practices Committee is an ad-hoc committee of the Professional Coaching Program.
 The Committee has the general responsibility to maintain the professional practices of the profession and ensure ChPCs and Registered Coaches meet or exceed appropriate standards of ethical conduct and behaviour.

 - Ranil Sonnadara, ChPC

 The Licensing and Registration Committee is a standing committee of the Professional Coaching Program at the CAC, with the mandate to oversee the License Agreement and the Registration Agreement of ChPCs and Registered Coaches.
 The Committee is responsible for evaluating and approving applications of individuals for the ChPC designation and Registered Coach status.

 - Matthew Holmberg, ChPC

 - Sean Turiff, ChPC